BattMoTeam/BattMo/Documentation/publishedExamples/runBatteryP2D_source.rst

   end

-  %% Setup the geometry and computational mesh
+  %% Setup the geometry and computational grid
-  % Here, we setup the 1D computational mesh that will be used for the
+  % Here, we setup the 1D computational grid that will be used for the
   % simulation.
 The required discretization parameters are already included
   % in the class BatteryGeneratorP2D.
   gen = BatteryGeneratorP2D();

-  % Now, we update the paramobj with the properties of the mesh. paramobj = gen.updateBatteryInputParams(paramobj);
+  % Now, we update the paramobj with the properties of the grid. paramobj = gen.updateBatteryInputParams(paramobj);

   %%  Initialize the battery model.
   % The battery model is initialized by sending paramobj to the Battery class
   % constructor. see :class:`Battery <Battery.Battery>`.
   model = Battery(paramobj);